One of the first things you will do when you set up a new business is to open a business bank account.

 Although most business accounts currently offer virtually nothing in terms of interest, some banks have bucked the trend and you may be able to earn some interest on your current account balance.

-Put your tax savings in a higher interest-bearing deposit account to make the most out of the limited interest available to business customers.
+Put your tax savings in a higher interest-bearing deposit account to make the most out of the (extremely) limited interest available to business customers.
+Even if earning interest is virtually impossible at the moment, we would recommend storing money owed to the taxman in a separate account.

 Ask your network how they rate their bank